Lindsay Ell: Tours

 Lindsay Ell was selected by The Band Perry to open for their "We Are Pioneers World Tour" which included 50 dates throughout Europe and North America during 2013 and 2014.
-She has also supported tours with Keith Urban, Luke Bryan, Buddy Guy, Big & Rich, Gretchen Wilson, Ronnie Dunn, Paul Brandt, Chris Isaak and Blake Shelton.
+She has also supported tours with Shania Twain (support act for Queen of Me Tour and then guitarist for her Come On Over Las Vegas residency), Keith Urban, Luke Bryan, Buddy Guy, Big & Rich, Gretchen Wilson, Ronnie Dunn, Paul Brandt, Chris Isaak and Blake Shelton.
 In 2021, Lindsay Ell completed her first Canadian headlining tour, with special guest Robyn Ottolini supporting.